 So, companies from large corporations to start-ups are developing a repository of microlearning training programmes for future employees.
 They expect young people to consume them through short periods of time and apply that knowledge to their work.

-👉 Allows Learning In Remote Jobs
+It Allows Learning In Remote Jobs

 The pandemic has made the future of jobs remote.
 Young people might not be able to interact with their teams in-person on a daily basis.
-The learning that happens through office hours can be lost.
+The learning that happens during office hours can be lost.

 With the average attention span of adults being twenty-five minutes, long virtual meetings to deliver instructions and train employees aren’t efficient.